 \section{Conclusion}

 In this work, we introduced \PSDF{}, a modular and supervised approach specifically designed for composite shape representation. \PSDF{} enables flexible, part-based shape modeling, supporting independent part manipulation and optimization while maintaining overall shape coherence.
-Our method leverages a simple architecture, achieving strong performance across tasks such as shape reconstruction, manipulation and generation.

-Experimental results demonstrate that \PSDF{} consistently outperforms baseline methods in part-level accuracy, and can be adapted to a wide range of tasks, highlighting its effectiveness as a robust shape prior for composite structures.
+Our method leverages a simple architecture, achieving strong performance across tasks such as shape reconstruction, manipulation, and generation.
+Experimental results demonstrate that \PSDF{} consistently outperforms baseline methods in part-level accuracy and can be adapted to a wide range of tasks, highlighting its effectiveness as a robust shape prior for composite structures.
 This flexibility makes \PSDF{} particularly suited for applications in fields like engineering design, where precise control over individual components is essential for customization and optimization.
 While \PSDF{} achieves promising results, future work will explore enhancing part interactions to further support applications involving highly dynamic shapes or complex inter-part dependencies.
-Furthermore, developing more advanced topological supervision for each part should also be investigated to help prevent topologically inconsistent predictions, further improving its the robustness and applicability.
+Furthermore, developing more advanced topological supervision for each part should also be investigated to help prevent topologically inconsistent predictions, further improving its robustness and applicability.